Americans increasingly accumulate the wrong kinds of debt

 Americans borrow more money for consumption rather than the acquisition of assets.

-Not all debt is created equal.
+Not all credit card debt relief is created equal.
 I borrowed large sums to buy cashflow properties in Las Vegas, debt backed by a cashflow-producing asset.
 The income stream repays the debt with interest, and if for some reason I am unwilling to pay back the loan, the lender can auction the property and either receive their money back or obtain cashflow equal to or greater than the payment on the debt.
 That is asset-backed debt.

 Lenders provide asset-backed debt for the purchase of property, plant, and equipment.
 When lenders evaluate these loans, they consider the useful life, the recovery and resale value, and the cashflow the asset may generate (if any).

 Asset-backed lenders assume the debtor’s word means nothing and any recovery of capital will come solely from the collateral pledged to cover the loan.
 In this world, there is no signatory disinfection services of repayment, only collateral repossession, cashflow, and resale.